crossbario/crossbar/docs/pages/getting-started/Getting-started-with-Browser.md

 title: Getting started with JavaScript in the Browser
-toc: [Documentation, Choose your Weapon, Getting started with JavaScript in the Browser]
+toc: [Documentation, Getting Started, Getting started with JavaScript in the Browser]

 # Getting started with JavaScript in the Browser